Get started

 • sign Signs a node key and transmits the signature to the coordination server.

-For a complete list of sub-commands and flags, see the tailscale lock article.
+For a complete list of subcommands and flags, refer to the tailscale lock article.

 login

-Logs this machine in to your Tailscale network.
-For more information about logging in, see fast-user-switching.
+Log into Tailscale (and add this device to your Tailscale network).
+For more information about logging in, refer to fast-user-switching.

 tailscale login [flags]